chrysn/request-tag/draft-amsuess-core-request-tag.md

 * *SS*: A large request is sent sequentially, and the large response is fetched in sequential blocks after the request has been transmitted in full.

   Integrity protection: The client sets a Request-Tag as in the *SN* case.
-In Block2 phase, ... \[Author, continue here -- I would have expected that the Block2 clocking-out of data happens while continuously retransmitting the last Block1 part, while actually it happens without a Block1 option at all.
+The last exchange (itself protected by OSCOAP's request/response matching) carries the Request-Tag option, and as with *NS*, the server sets an ETag.

-  Still, I'd like to have Request-Tag set, but do we need that actually for protection, or would it just be convenient because otherwise Block2 requests can get mixed up at proxying?\]
+  This is a case for which the Request-Tag use might need extending to the Block2 phase; while the protection is sufficient by passing the link on from Request-Tag to ETag, the server's state might be overridden by a simultaneous request (which the Request-Tag option promises to deal with), and the client may fail to retrieve the data because another request clears the state.
+This is problematic more for the proxy use case than for protected blockwise transfers.

 \[Note that the *NS* picture frame example is by far the worst and farest-fetched.
 I'd like to have an example of a non-safe request resulting in